xil-se/xil.se/content/post/hackim-2016-re-2-kbeckmann.md

 while ( v19 != v20 )
 {
   if (oldv19 != v19) {
-    // When v19 wraps we need to reset the guess oldv19 = v19;
+    // When v19 changes we need to reset the guess oldv19 = v19;
     guess_start = 0;
   }